DFoly/DFoly.github.io/_posts/blog/2017-04-10-Bayesian-Regression-in-R.markdown

 $

-This equation states that the posterior distribution of our parameters conditional on our data is proportional to our likelihood function (which is normal btw) multiplied by the prior distribution of our coefficients.
-There is usually a term $F(Y)$ in the denominator on the right hand side but since this is only a constant and doesn't depend on our parameters we can omit it for the moment.
+This equation states that the posterior distribution of our parameters conditional on our data is proportional to our likelihood function (which we assume is normal) multiplied by the prior distribution of our coefficients.
+There is usually a term $F(Y)$ in the denominator on the right hand side (equivalent to the P(B) in Bayes rule) but since this is only a normalising constant to ensure our distribution integrates to 1.
+Notice also that it doesn't depend on our parameters so we can omit it for the moment.

-In order to calculate the posterior distribution, one needs to isolate the part of this posterior distribution related to each coefficient.
+In order to calculate the posterior distribution, we need to isolate the part of this posterior distribution related to each coefficient.
 This involves calculating marginal distributions, which for many models in practice is extremely difficult to calculate analytically.
 This is where a numerical method known as Gibbs sampling comes in handy.
 The Gibbs sampler let's us use draws from the conditional distribution to approximate the joint marginal  distribution.
 Here is a quick overview of how it works:

 Imagine we have a joint distribution of N variables:
 $